cipherlogs/layerzs/README.md

 .item:nth-child(3n)   { order: 3; }
 ```

-We can easily create a custom order and pass it to *flex*.
+You can create a custom order and use it with flex.

 ```js
 const orders = {